uscapitalfundingii-a11y/uscapitalprivatebank-site/AI_HANDOFF.md

 - Server transcription will only work after `APP_AI_TRANSCRIPTION_*` values are configured on the CRM host.
 - The shared Dictation Mic is implemented locally through shared layout/script injection, so it should appear broadly after deployment without patching every template one-by-one.
 - The active repo has now been hydrated from the local `crm_pre_synology_20260406` backup so the missing CRM modules/folders are available for inspection, but this is not yet a confirmed mirror of the current live DreamHost server.
+- Because the repo is no longer ignoring bulky paths, `git status` is now expected to show a very large number of newly visible files until the repository is intentionally staged/organized.

 ## Next Best Actions
 1. Install `C:\Users\uscap\.ssh\codex_deploy_ed25519.pub` into DreamHost SSH authorized keys or add an equivalent approved deploy key.